theramiyer/blog/_posts/2020/2020-03-29-can-we-kill-a-virus.md

 ---
 layout: "post"
-title: "Is a virus a living being"
+title: "Can we kill a virus"
 date: "2020-03-29"
 tags:
 - science